ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/projects.md

 It is not all about coding!
 Are you interested in collaborating with someone with a good flair for good visualization?
 Someone with more experience who can make a good user interface?
-Someone who knows how to develop good, tidy and clear documentation ?
+Someone who knows how to develop good, tidy and clear documentation?

 #### Coding skills

-##### Programmation languages
+##### Programming languages

 -   no coding skills required